 Today many vendors offer Secure Web Gateway (SWG) or Software Defined Perimeter (SDP) using agentless or proxy solutions that support only HTTP/S traffic.
 This is fine for those organizations that have fully migrated to the cloud, but that doesn’t address the vast majority of enterprise applications in the world that rely on Layer 3 connectivity between data centers and other on-premise resources.
 Wins are possible with cloud-only companies (the few and the small) and as bolt-ons to the real security solutions that will continue to take the largest share of IT spending.

 Security solutions will ultimately be divided into two camps… Those that support “cloud-only” versus those that support the far more ubiquitous hybrid cloud environments.

 As the market begins wider-scale adoption, SASE is going to compete against a stack of entrenched technologies that are tightly integrated and market-hardened.
 When SDP goes up against VPN, it will have to support the Layer 3 connectivity offered by traditional VPN clients AND deliver the enhanced value that justifies replacing thousands of software endpoints.
 For SWG to replace existing legacy on-premise gateway security solutions it must address the on-premise/private cloud architectures still in use by nearly every large organization in the world.

 Distributed Architectures Crush Centralized Security Services

-Ultimately, the challenge and promise of SASE resides in the management of distributed application architectures.
-And SASE is a perfect use case for distributed application architecture that span from the edge to public cloud.
+Ultimately, the challenge and promise of SASE reside in the management of distributed application architectures.
+And SASE is a perfect use case for distributed application architecture that spans from the edge to the public cloud.
 Managing these distributed architectures depends on automated edge computing solutions to operate efficiently.
 When you solve the challenges of edge deployment and management, you solve the industry’s larger problems of service chaining.